jeog/TOSDataBridge/README_JAVA.md

             break;
        }
     }catch(LibraryNotLoaded){
-        // init(...) was not successfull or the library was freed (all methods can throw this) }catch(CLibException){
+        // init(...) was not successfull or the library was freed }catch(CLibException){
-        // an error was thrown from the C Lib (see CError.java) (all methods can throw this) }catch(InvalidItemOrTopic){
+        // an error was thrown from the C Lib (see CError.java) }catch(InvalidItemOrTopic){
         /* item string was empty, too long, or null; topic enum was null or NULL_TOPIC -or- item or topic is currently not in the block -or-